BNSF Railway

-BNSF Railway is the largest freight railroad in the United States.
+Burlington Northern Santa Fe Railway is the largest of the many freight railroads in the United States.
 One of six North American Class I railroads, BNSF has 36,000 employees, 33400 mi of track in 28 states, and over 8,000 locomotives.
 It has three transcontinental routes that provide rail connections between the western and eastern United States.
 BNSF trains traveled over 169 e6mi in 2010, more than any other North American railroad.

 The BNSF Railway Company is the principal operating subsidiary of parent company Burlington Northern Santa Fe, LLC.
 Headquartered in Fort Worth, Texas, the railroad's parent company is a wholly owned subsidiary of Berkshire Hathaway Inc., of Omaha, Nebraska.
 The current CEO is Kathryn Farmer.

 According to corporate press releases, BNSF Railway is among the top transporters of intermodal freight in North America.
 It also hauls bulk cargo, including coal.

 The creation of BNSF started with the formation of a holding company on September 22, 1995.
 This new holding company purchased the Atchison, Topeka and Santa Fe Railway (often called the "Santa Fe") and Burlington Northern Railroad, and formally merged the railways into the Burlington Northern and Santa Fe Railway on December 31, 1996.
 On January 24, 2005, the railroad's name was officially changed to BNSF Railway Company using the initials of its original name.
 Warren Buffett's Berkshire Hathaway acquired BNSF Railway in February 2010, obtaining all of its shares and taking the company private.

-BNSF and its chief competitor, the Union Pacific Railroad, have a duopoly on all transcontinental freight rail lines in the Western, Midwestern and Southern United States and share trackage rights over thousands of miles of track.
+BNSF and its chief competitor, the Union Pacific Railroad, have a duopoly on all transcontinental freight rail lines in the Western, Midwestern and West South Central United States and share trackage rights over thousands of miles of track.